ChrisJD/HMD-Stereoificator/README.txt

 http://technet.microsoft.com/en-au/sysinternals/bb896647.aspx
 Sometimes DebugView becomes unresponsive, in which case just continue what you were doing and look at it later.

 It makes sense to work with the DxProxy project mainly.
 The DxProxy project is the main meat of the application.
 Basically what it does is it proxies DirectX so the game loads this modified "d3d9.dll" file instead of the real "d3d9.dll".
-Mostly all the functions are just dumb pass-throughs, but a few key functions are modified.
-This allows us to alter a few things, like the view-projection matrix (which is modified to fake a 3D camera), or the present call (where we display a new 3D image).

 The DxHijack project helps us to inject our modified dll into games, without having to place the proxy "d3d9.dll" file in the game folder (though some games don't work with this method, so we still have to copy the dll over as a last resort).